genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/dynamic-events.md

 To set up the dynamic rule, go to the DYNAMIC_RULE table and insert a row.
 Run `SendIt -t DYNAMIC_RULE”`

 ## 2. Update the event handler
-The rule needs to call an event handler in the file **trading_app-eventhandler.kts**.
-Opne this file and insert this code block:
+The rule needs to call an event handler, which will be called `<PositionCancel>`.
+We have defined the event handler in the code block below.
+Open the file **trading_app-eventhandler.kts** and insert the code block:

  ```java
 eventHandler<PositionCancel> {